 The test done by the Clallam County Drinking Water Lab measures the presence of coliform bacteria.
 These bacteria are commonly found in human and animal waste, decaying vegetation, as well as in the soil.
 Although coliform bacteria are not usually a cause of illness, their presence indicates a potential contamination problem.
 A sample which tests positive for E. Coli or fecal coliform bacteria is most likely to indicate recent fecal contamination and requires immediate attention and follow-up sampling.

-The water lab accepts bacteriological samples Monday through Thursday, from 8 am to 3:30 pm.
-Two days before any Holiday, the laboratory stops accepting bacteriological samples at 3:30 pm.
+The water lab accepts samples Monday through Thursday, from 8 am to 3:30 pm.
+Two days before any Holiday, the laboratory stops accepting samples at 3:30 pm.
 Please contact Environmental Health at 360-417-2258 for operating hours prior to all Holidays or see the schedule above.

 Bacteriological test fees are: